-When it comes to hair restoration in Chicago, there are two procedures which reign supreme.
+When it comes to hair restoration techniques, there are two procedures which reign supreme.
 These procedures are the hair transplants known as follicular unit extraction (FUE) and follicular unit transplant (FUT).

 Perhaps you’re thinking about undergoing one of these two procedures, but aren’t sure of which one to choose?
 If so, you’re in the right place.
 We’re going to compare the pros and cons of both so that you can make an informed decision.